- The various picture file formats that you can insert into Microsoft Office programs

 For more information about the graphics file types that your Microsoft Office 2003 product can use, click Microsoft product Help on the Help menu, type graphics file types in the Office Assistant or the Answer Wizard, and then click Search to view the topics returned.

-For more information about the graphics file types that your Microsoft Office 2007 product can use, click the Microsoft Office Product Help button, type graphics file types in the search field, and then click Search to view the topics returned.
+For more information about the graphics file types that your Microsoft Office 2007 and Microsoft Office 2010 product can use, click the Microsoft Office Product Help button (or press the F1 key), type graphics file types in the search field, and then click Search to view the topics that are returned.

 This article is divided into the following sections: